neopragma/dnmusic/acoustics.md

 This topic relates to the design and acoustical properties of the instruments we play.

+This is a particularly important topic for euphonium players to understand, due to the intonation problems inherent in valved brass instruments.
+Those problems are exacerbated in larger instruments, such as euphonium and tuba.

+It's important to understand the design trade-offs the instrument maker made in creating the model of euphonium you are playing.
+The valve slides are of different lengths in different models - three-valve, four-valve, five-valve, and four-valve compensating designs.

+The player must make adjustments specific to the type of euphonium to ensure good intonation.
+The adjustments may include lipping the pitch up or down, setting the tuning slides to appropriate positions, and choosing alternate fingerings in selected musical passages.

+Besides all that, the intonation of the instrument changes as its temperature changes and as you warm up and then grow tired during playing sessions.

 ## Musical acoustics

 Musical acoustics is a multidisciplinary field that includes elements of acoustics, human perception, instrument design, and musical concepts.
 There's a good overview on Wikipedia here: [Musical Acoustics on Wikipedia](https://en.wikipedia.org/wiki/Musical_acoustics).